Wiz-IO/BulgarINO/README.md

 ( the small boards are missing, but the meaning is the same )<br><br>

 # What is missing and how it needs to be in order to be:<br> **CHEAP and EASY, therefore MASS**<br>
+How to scale complex technology: Make it easy and accessible !!!

 ## HARDWARE